Verofax Secures $3M In Bridge Funding To Deploy AI & AR Experiences To Tourists And Sports Fans

-(MENAFN- ACN NewsWire) Verofax secures $3M in Bridge funding to deploy AI & AR experiences to tourists and sports fans
+(MENAFN- JCN NewsWire) Verofax secures $3M in Bridge funding to deploy AI & AR experiences to tourists and sports fans

 ABU DHABI, UAE, Aug 27, 2024 - (ACN Newswire) - Verofax Limited, a Web3 services company, today announced closing a $3M bridge round led by international investors Plug & Play Tech Center, Navig8 Group, King Abdullah University for Science and Technology, Trove Capital UK follow-on investment, Jawa Brothers Advisory, with Alzamil Pedco CVC and Tracecore CVC completing the list of investors.